shahidhk/pangaea/spec.md

 x gce support -test
-x template coreos cloud config: ip addr, dns for kubelet x refactor compile
+x template coreos cloud config: ip addr, dns for kubelet x refactor compile x change compile to be separate unit that compiles to any path
-- change compile to be separate unit that compiles to any path including relative and absolute paths compile output filename is templatable
+    including relative and absolute paths
+    compile output filename is templatable
 - add docker gcr creds as kube pod with secrets